-Senior School students are introduced to true college-preparatory programming in computer science classes, where problem solving and data structures build the foundation for advanced studies in game design, robotics, mobile app design and advanced programming.
+Senior School students are introduced to true college-preparatory programming in computer science classes, where problem solving and data structures build the foundation for advanced studies in game design, robotics, mobile app design, robotics, artificial intelligence and advanced programming.
 Across the curriculum, teachers use technology to deliver, supplement and extend classroom instruction through an online Learning Management System, flipped-classroom videos and screencasts, cloud-based sharing and collaboration, and social media.
 Students in the arts use technology tools to create and capture their works for self-critique and assessment.
 Students in math and science use digital text and resources, analyze collected data, and present findings and solutions using local and online tools.
 Students in humanities and world languages use mobile technologies to research, create written works, and engage in conversations with peers around the world.

 At all grade levels, Shady Side students learn safe and responsible computing practices.
 Younger students are guided into the online world to begin safely collaborating and sharing their work.
 Older students are given more freedom to experience all that technology has to offer.
 Students learn ethical and responsible online citizenship through guided exercises and authentic experiences.